tpm2-software/tpm2-tools/man/common/authorizations.md

 **NOTE:** "Authorizations default to the **EMPTY PASSWORD** when not specified".

+For authentication with auth values, the tool commands implicitly generate an HMAC session.
+Thus passwords are not transmitted unencrypted.
+This does not apply to passwords defined for objects.
+In this case, an HMAC session should be used (see tpm2\_startauthsession(1)).

 ## Passwords

 Passwords are interpreted in the following forms below using prefix identifiers.